We have enough surplus produce in our backyards to provide the USDA daily requirement of fruits and vegetables to everyone in need.

 LOGGING YOUR DONATION

 After viewing the above map and identifying where you will drop off your surplus produce, please log your donation on our form below.
-This helps us track all the rescued food.
-This helps us in growing our program, helps us report to funders our progress as well as helps us know we all our making a difference for our planet and our people!
+This helps us track all the rescued food, grow our programs, report our progress to funders, and ensures we know we all our making a difference for our planet and our people!